Skip to main content

 Additional program highlights:

-• We offer a wide variety of courses on the French-speaking world, including courses such as French and International Relations, Business French, French Cinema and French and Francophone Media.
+• We offer a wide variety of French-speaking courses, including French and International Relations, Business French, French Cinema and French and Francophone Media.

 • Students can spend a year in Lyon, France.
-This yearlong, full-immersion program allows students to experience firsthand the country and its culture.
+This yearlong, full-immersion program allows students to experience the country and its culture firsthand.
 Students will take classes in the French university system with French students and other international students.
-Courses not only fulfill requirements for French majors at SLU, but students may also have an opportunity to complete some of their core requirements while in Lyon.
+Courses fulfill requirements for French majors at SLU, and students may also have an opportunity to complete some of their core requirements while in Lyon.

 • Students can also spend a semester or a year in Poitiers, France, studying at the Université de Poitiers alongside other international students and native French speakers.
-Courses taken as part of this full-immersion program may count toward the student’s major or minor in French, study in other disciplines or core requirements.
+Courses taken in this full-immersion program may count toward the student’s major or minor in French, study in other disciplines or core requirements.

 • The French experience at SLU extends beyond the classroom walls.
 The department offers frequent activités cuturelles open to all levels and hosts a chapter of the national French honor society, Pi Delta Phi.
 Students can also participate in service opportunities in the St. Louis community.